 If coaches are notified regarding the cancellation of an away contest, they should notify the Athletic Department immediately so the public can be notified by any and all of the methods mentioned above.

+Coaches should ensure that they remain current on all communication sent to the schools regarding the original scheduling options, rescheduling options and other requirements for regular season and post-season competition.
+In the case of cancellation of activities that would include contest officials, coaches should assist other administrators in ensuring the officials are made aware of the cancellation as soon as possible after the determination is made.
 In the event of a cancellation, the activity should be re-scheduled for the earliest convenient date as long as all KHSAA and District requirements regarding scheduling are met.

 Forfeits are addressed by KHSAA guidelines.